 Around Jacksonville, acid staining has become one of the most preferred ways of transforming dull and gray concrete slabs into an attractive work of art.
 Some call it colored concrete or acid stained concrete.
-Many designers, builders, and homeowners are fascinated by the appeal of acid staining on the floors or concrete slabs due to it's unique patterns.
-More so, it allows different color mixes and techniques to match your color schemes; or even a clever contrast.
+Many designers, builders, and homeowners request acid staining on floors or concrete slabs due to it's unique patterns.
+It allows for different colors and techniques to match your color schemes; or contrast.

 FREE Quotes (904) 580-6400